 What is the Optimal Size Of Shower Standing Handle

 A: The dimensions of grip bars vary.
-One is included with some showers, but you must purchase additional ones for others.
+One includes some showers, but you must purchase additional ones for others.

 Alternative Method Of Installing Bathroom Grab Bar